nocomplexity/SecurityArchitecture/architecture/threadmodels.md

 open process that allows everyone to improve the model.
 Of course open is not always really open without borders and thresholds.
-Even the open group is not really open for public participation, since large memberships fees form a threshold.
+Even the open group is not really open for public participation, since large membership fees form a threshold.
 The OWASP foundation is however one of the best examples on how open should be.
 That is open license on content (common creative) and no impediments and no requirements for participants who want to join the working groups.